5 Simple Ways to Reset This Summer

 Whether your days look a little different or they’re all starting to run together, we can only control (and I use that term very loosely) today.

 On Sundays, I sit down and do a brain dump of all the tasks I know we have coming up for the week.
-It’s everything from “order party supplies” to “create a grocery list” to “sign and confirm upcoming contracts.”
+I write down everything from “order party supplies” to “create a grocery list” to “sign and confirm upcoming contracts.”

 Once I have everything written down, I start delegating specific tasks to specific days.
 This not only helps to keep our week organized but it also allows the flexibility to move things around from day to day.

-This Sunday ritual doesn’t take very long to complete but it literally buys me extra time during the week and helps to cut down on daily decision fatigue too.
+This Sunday ritual doesn’t take very long to complete yet it buys me extra time during the week and helps to cut down on daily decision fatigue too.

 Embrace 10 Minute Tasks and a 15 Minute Clutter Catcher